hubt/spark-cass/README.md

 # Building the docker image

-If you want to rebuild the docker image, a simple `docker build -t spark-cass-image.` should work.
+If you want to rebuild the docker image, a simple `docker build <dir>` should work.

 More info:
 The docker command starts up a cassandra service, Spark uses a local cluster connected to a local cassandra cluster via 127.0.0.1